 If-Match: "gyc13a654329c89090ef5b2c3930249c76ca92d62d" If-Match: "17ab83", "54ed81", "7872vd" If-Match: *

-If-Match HTTP Header Response Header can be seen above.
-In this article, the If-Match HTTP Header Syntax, Directives, and Uses with examples will be processed.
+If-Match HTTP Header Response Header is seen above.
+In the article, the If-Match HTTP Header Syntax, Directives, and Uses with examples will be processed.

 What is the If-Match HTTP Header?

 The HTTP headers are a set of data that is transmitted over the internet.
 If-Match is a type of request header.
 It is used to make a request conditional on a specific outcome.
 It will only upload the resource if it meets one of the conditional ETags described above.
-If it matches one of the conditional ETags listed above, the server will give back the requested resource for PUT and other non-safe methods.
+The server will give back the requested resource for PUT and other non-safe methods if it matches one of the conditional ETags listed above.

 What is the Syntax of If-Match HTTP Header?